mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

-Being the 4o6 mechanism implemented in the Relay Agent, special care needs to be done at the nework node implementing the Relay Agent itself when delaing with DHCP termination.
+Being the 4o6 mechanism implemented in the Relay Agent, special care needs to be done at the nework node implementing the Relay Agent itself when dealing with DHCP termination.
-In order the 4o6 mechanism to work properly, it shall not be possible for DHCP traffic generated from the DHCP client to reach any DHCP server but using the 4o6RA.
+In order the 4o6 mechanism to work properly, it shall not be possible for DHCP traffic generated from the DHCP client to reach any DHCP server except by using the 4o6RA.
 As a result, all the DHCP messages generated from the client MUST be received only by the 4o6 Relay Agent.
 The rule applies both to the configuration of the node implementing the 4o6RA and the L2 network